Deadeye

 Phase 5: Review

-- Focus on: did you fix the root cause (not just the symptom)?
+- Focus review attention on: did you fix the root cause (not just the symptom)?
 Any regressions?
 Test quality?

 Phase 6: Ship